bbfox0703/SteamAchievementManagerX/README.md

    I do not intend to submit any changes or pull requests back to the original repository.
 This fork may include features and modifications that are not present in the original project.

 3. **Purpose**
-   The primary goal of this fork is to add features and functionalities that I personally find useful or interesting.
+   The primary goal of this fork is to add features and functionalities that I personally find useful or interesting (playground).
    These changes are tailored to my own preferences and use cases.

 4. **License and Copyright**